- Latin America

 - Book Now

-Ride through the ancient kingdoms of Shekhawati and experience the complete spectrum of life in Rajasthan, from subsistence farmers, who maintain a very simple existence to the privileged life of the princes.
-The Indian state of Rajasthan where our rides are located was once known as Registhan “land of desert”.
-Ride over a wide variety of terrain including not only desert, but farmlands, rocky gorges, acacia forests, jungle, scrub and the fertile Aravali hills.
+Ride through the ancient kingdoms of Shekhawati and experience the complete spectrum of life in Rajasthan – from subsistence farmers, who maintain a very simple existence, to the privileged life of the princes.
+The Indian state of Rajasthan (where our rides are located) was once known as Registhan – “land of desert”.
+Ride over a wide variety of terrain including desert, farmlands, rocky gorges, acacia forests, jungle, scrub and the fertile Aravali hills.

 The Fairs and Festivals is a six day ride in Rajasthan, followed by visits to Jaipur, the bird sanctuary at Bharatpur, one of the largest cattle & horse fairs at Bateshwar and the iconic Taj Mahal at Agra.
 End your holiday in Delhi over the festival of Diwali.

 You should be a competent rider confident on a horse at all paces in the open.
 There are some long stretches of canter and you need to be able to keep your distance from the horse in front.

 The tack is English style Indian army saddlery.